Djokovic's appeal of canceled visa moves to higher court

 “This pandemic has been incredibly difficult for every Australian, but we have stuck together and saved lives and livelihoods. ...
 Australians have made many sacrifices during this pandemic, and they rightly expect the result of those sacrifices to be protected,” Morrison said.
 “This is what the Minister is doing in taking this action today.”

-Everyone at the Australian Open — including players, their support teams and spectators — is required to be vaccinated for the illness caused by the coronavirus.
-Djokovic is not inoculated and had sought a medical exemption on the grounds that he says he tested positive for COVID-19 in December.
+Everyone at the Australian Open — including players, their support teams and spectators — is required to be vaccinated.
+Djokovic is not inoculated.

 Djokovic spent four nights in an immigration detention hotel before a judge overturned that decision.
 That ruling allowed Djokovic to move freely around Australia and he has been practicing at Melbourne Park daily.